 Ask them about sleeping in a raft alone under midnight skies.

-Ask them if God was there—if they felt him, if they talked to them.
+Ask them if God was there—if they felt Him, if they talked to Him.
 (They might have, but you must remember that God feels very distant for people in lifeboats alone at sea.
 They might even be mad at God or think he doesn’t exist at all.
 That’s okay.

 Remember that theology lessons aren’t helpful when their clothes are still wet with seawater.)